Bucharest pollen forecast - today, tomorrow and the week ahead

 Which pollen types are currently active in Bucharest?

-On 25 June 2026, Grass is the dominant pollen source in Bucharest. birch, hazel, cypress, willow, and alder are not currently active.
+On 16 July 2026, Grass is the dominant pollen source in Bucharest. artemisia are also present but at lower levels. cypress, willow, alder, birch, and hazel are not currently active.

 When is pollen season in Bucharest?